 My ultimate goal is to work within a scientific discipline known as geobiology.
 Geobiology is the study of how physical environments affect life and conversely how life affects environments.
 This has applications across a wide variety of personal research interests and my professional work.
-The progression of academics begins with an Associate's Degree in Physical Science with a concentration in geology.
-This will be followed by a Bachelor's Degree in Environmental Geology.
-The Bachelor's Degree will include a minor in Biology.
-The final step is to then transfer to one of the few schools that offer a Geobiology program.
+The progression of academics begins with an Associate's Degree in Geospatial Science and Technology with additional coursework in geology.

-I am currently enrolled in the Physical Science A.S. program at HACC in York, Pennsylvania with a GPA of 3.63.
-Upon completion of this phase of my education I plan to transfer to Millersville University of Pennsylvania to continue my studies in their Environmental Geology program with a minor in Biology.
+I am currently enrolled in the Geospatial Science and Technology A.S. program at HACC in York, Pennsylvania and am a member of the Phi Theta Kappa Honor Society.
+Upon completion of this phase of my education I plan to transfer to Millersville University of Pennsylvania to continue my studies in their Environmental Science program with minors in geology and biology.

-COMMERCIAL USE OF BLASTING AND EXPLOSIVES IN LUNAR AND MARTIAN ENVIRONMENTS
+REGULATIONS FOR THE COMMERCIAL USE OF BLASTING AND EXPLOSIVES IN SPACE ENVIRONMENTS

-I have worked in the blasting and explosives industry for over 24 years.
+I have worked in the blasting and explosives industry for over 24 years both as a professional blaster and as a regulatory official.
 I also have a passion for space science and exploration.
 Any real effort humanity makes to harness the resources found in non-terrestrial environments will require new and specialized technologies for accessing and harvesting the natural resources found there.
-Working with explosives in these environments will require highly specialized products, methods, and regulations.
+Working with explosives in these environments will require the development of highly specialized products, methods, and regulations.

 BLASTING AND EXPLOSIVES SCIENCE AND TECHNOLOGY